kubernetes/autoscaler/cluster-autoscaler/proposals/disruption_cost.md

 * Define a common API that can be consumed by different node autoscalers.
 * Add another layer of ordering to the scale-down process.
 * Protect long-running processes from being shut down and made to start over.
+* Reduce avoidable disruption to workloads that are expensive to restart.

 ## Detailed design